-*Note: Where direct dispersal of effluent to ground wateroccurs, effluent quality shall be governed by 12VAC5-613-90 C.
+.

-The designer shall specify methods and materials that will achieve the performance requirements of this chapter whenever sand, soil, or soil-like material is used to increase the vertical separation
+The designer shall specify methods and materials that will achieve the performance requirements of this chapter whenever sand, soil, or soil-like material is used to increase te vertical separation to comply with Table 2.

-15. All treatment units or treatment systems shall prevent the bulking of solids to the treatment area.
+15. .
+The designer shall demonstrate the soil treatment area shall be protected from solids carryover and bulking from upstream processes.

 12VAC5-613-90.
 Performance Requirements; Ground Water Protection.